rbadrin/DevOps/README.md

 4. Created an **Docker Image** for the python app (https://hub.docker.com/repository/docker/badri311/pythonapp).

-5. The working branch and apicall was created to create a pull request and merge it with the main branch.
+5. The working branch,api_call, mastercopy and mastercopyapi was created for testing and to create a pull request and merge it with the main branch.